 Some patients may experience a degree of pain, but this is rarely severe.
 The local anaesthetic stings briefly but the aspiration procedure should not be sore.
 We can give you more local anaesthetic if you need it.
-You may get some chest discomfort or coughing, which can happen when we drain larger volumes of air or fluid from the pleural space.
-This usually settles over a few minutes, but we occasionally give painkillers to treat this.
-After discharge from hospital, your chest could be sore for a little while and you might need some mild painkillers.
+After discharge from hospital, your chest could be sore for a little while and you may need some mild painkillers.